isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

    * If you're accepting a single deal, you're automatically redirected to the PG default placement creation workflow.

-     All Freewheel deals are proposed as a single deal.
+     All [!DNL FreeWheel] deals are proposed as a single deal.

    * If you're accepting a proposal with multiple PG deal IDs, then identify each PG default placement you need to create.
 Once you create all required placements, the continue button is enabled.